cwang9208/vsphere/deepdive.md

 The naming scheme for this file is as follows: `host-number-poweron`

-Tracking virtual machine power-on state is not the only thing the “poweron” file is used for.
+Tracking virtual machine power-on state is not the only thing the "poweron" file is used for.
 This file is also used by the slaves to inform the master that it is isolated from the management network: the top line of the file will either contain a 0 or a 1.
 A 0 \(zero\) means not-isolated and a 1 \(one\) means isolated.
 The master will inform vCenter about the isolation of the host.

 ## Heartbeating